Safety and Travel Insurance for Trips to Belgium

 Because Belgium maintains openness with its neighbors, it is possible for terrorist groups to enter and exit the country with anonymity.
 However, Belgium has had very few major terrorist incidents due to its stringent policies on political demonstrations and mass gatherings.

 Public demonstrations require prior police approval so that police can be present to ensure the safety of participants and passersby.
 Sometimes spontaneous demonstrations do occur, and even those that are meant to be peaceful can become violent and unpredictable.
-Travelers should pay attention to local news media and check the Demonstrations page for more information.
+Travelers should pay attention to local news media and check the Alerts for U.S. Citizens page of the U.S. Embassy in Belgium for more information.

 Advice for Buying Travel Insurance: